 If you would like to sign up to do listening training this term, or any future terms, just fill out the form below and we will get in touch:Training Form

 Please fill out this form as early as possible in term, because spaces are limited and do fill up quickly!
-While it is sometimes possible for us to accept last-minute applications, it is usually expected that we will have all of our training groups finalised by the end of the 2nd week of term.
+While it is sometimes possible for us to accept last-minute applications, it is usually expected that we will have all of our groups finalised the week before training starts.

 We are an anonymous service, which includes both our callers and the volunteers who listen to them.